Communication#

 def all_reduce(sharded_tensor, **kwargs):

-Sum-reduce across all shards.
+All-reduce a sharded tensor across all shards.

 all_gather#